 Best Travel Gear and Gadgets to Make Travel Easier without Taking up Space

-I want this to be a list of useful travel accessories that won’t take over your case.
+So I want this to be a list of useful travel accessories that won’t take over your case.
 Nothing in this post will take up much space in your luggage but every single one of the travel items will do something to make your travel experience better.
-Well, in my opinion anyway.
+Well, of course, that’s my opinion anyway.
 None of them will break the bank either.
-I don’t like expensive travel gadgets.
-I only lose or break them.
+I don’t like expensive travel gadgets because I only lose or break them.

-These are my must have travel items.
+So, these are my must-have travel items.
 They’re all things I own and use myself so I recommend them from personal experience.
-I think they’re really cool travel accessories.
+Of course, I think they’re really cool travel accessories.
 If you fancy adding any of them to your travel gear collection then just click on the image to go straight through to Amazon to purchase.
 It’s that easy!